-- High School Diploma with a minimum GPA of a 2.0 or an equivalent GED. - Two professional letters of reference required. - · Admissions Essay
+- High School Diploma with a minimum GPA of a 2.0 or an equivalent GED.

+- Required to submit two reference forms.

+- Admissions Essay

 Requirements Upon Admission Acceptance

 Students should be advised that, upon admission to the Dental Assistant Certificate program, a personal and professional criminal background investigation will be required.
 This includes child abuse clearance, PA State Police PATCH report, and FBI fingerprinting.
 Students are also required to present proof of vaccinations and liability insurance.
 Students will be responsible for paying additional costs associated with these clearances, immunizations, and liability insurance.
 Students are responsible for transportation to lab/clinical sites.